JacobTheEngineer86/JacobTheEngineer86.github.io/source/content/Log/Japan Trip - May 2025/May 22nd, 2025 - Salt Lake to Tokyo.md

 ---

-There’s a piano here at the LA airport, so I went ahead and played it!
+There’s a piano here at the LA airport, so I went ahead and played it to pass the time.

 ![[IMG_9133.jpeg]]